rafaelortizzableh/tardisalbiazul/README.md

 Today I'm based in Barcelona and I'm a Software Developer.
 <br>
 Yesterday I lived in Bogotá and was a marketeer.
-Before that a tv/radio journalist.
+And a tv/radio journalist before that.
 <br>
 At some point in the past I've been a student in Saint Paul, MN and Bucaramanga, Colombia.
 <br>